SirDagen/php-beautiful-numbers/README.md

 ## 3. sinum() – statistical use ##

-If you want you may replace the accuracy with an error value (for a tolerance or its statistical margin of error):
+If you want you may replace the accuracy of sinum() with an error value (for a tolerance or its statistical margin of error):

 ```php
 echo $bn->sinum( 845.25110798201, 'g', ['err'=>0.93916789775779] ); // use error instead of accuracy